tag-nav/wolf_vision/README.md

 #### Ceres (5 steps)

 [Ceres](http://www.ceres-solver.org/) is an optimization library.
-Currently, this dependency is optional, so the build procedure of Wolf skips part of compilation in case this dependency is not found on the system. **Installation** is desctibed at [Ceres site](http://www.ceres-solver.org/building.html).
+Currently, this dependency is optional, so the build procedure of Wolf skips part of compilation in case this dependency is not found on the system. **Installation** is described at [Ceres site](http://www.ceres-solver.org/building.html).
 However we report here an alternative step by step procedure to install Ceres.

 **(1)** Skip this step if Cmake 2.8.0+ and Eigen3.0+ are already installed.
 Otherwise install them with *apt-get*.